Editor of The Online Citizen says will not comply with PM Lee's request on article, Facebook post

 “For avoidance of doubt, I was merely republishing the words uttered by your siblings.”

+"PM Lee thereby allegedly caused Mr Lee Kuan Yew, who had originally wanted to demolish the house, to consider other alternatives to demolition, and to change his will to bequeath the house to PM Lee."

+The letter also said both the TOC article and the post had made other false allegations, including that Mr Lee Kuan Yew had removed PM Lee as an executor and trustee of his will after it was revealed that the Oxley Road property was not gazetted.

-In the PMO letter on Sunday, the press secretary said should Mr Xu decide not to accede to Mr Lee's requests, "PM Lee will have no choice but to hand the matter over to his lawyers to sue to enforce his full rights in law".
+The letter stated that should Mr Xu decide not to accede to Mr Lee's requests, "PM Lee will have no choice but to hand the matter over to his lawyers to sue to enforce his full rights in law".

-Mr Xu replied: "Although I do fear that the cost stemming from the possible legal suit from you may be hefty, that is a price I am willing to pay to not only uphold my principles, but also to uphold my obligations to Singapore and my fellow Singaporeans."
+Mr Xu replied on Wednesday: "Although I do fear that the cost stemming from the possible legal suit from you may be hefty, that is a price I am willing to pay to not only uphold my principles, but also to uphold my obligations to Singapore and my fellow Singaporeans."